Wael-Yassir/ContactBook/README.md

       - Separate the views responsibilities from viewmodels responsibilities
   - Implement data validation using Data Annotations, and INotifyDataErrorInfo interface
   - Adding searching and filtering to the contacts

+## Running the Project:
+1. Download, and build the projects.
+2. Run "ContactBook.Data" to generate the JSON file that works as the DB
+3. You can now Run "ContactBook.WPF" to launch the ContactBook desktop application